mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ you will define some observable objects that hold the state, logic and behavior of your features.

-^ here i've modeled a kind of "parent" feature that holds onto an optional "child" feature. the optionality of the child model is what determines whether or not we are currently navigated to the child feature.
+^ here i've modeled a kind of "parent" feature that holds onto an optional "sheet" feature. the optionality of the sheet model is what determines whether or not we are currently navigated to the sheet feature.

-^ and in the child domaion we hold a value that determines if a popover is shown. presumably that value is used to drive the initial state of the popover somehow.
+^ and in the sheet domain we hold a value that determines if a popover is shown. presumably that value is used to drive the initial state of the popover somehow.

 ^ all of this code is of course very basic and not very real world oriented, but these are the basic shapes of problems you would encounter in the real world.